eduvo/sendgrid_webhook/README.md

     $ rails generate sendgrid_webhook

-Generate templates that controller you need to receive sendgrid webhook and model you want to track the email state.
+1. Generate templates that controller you need to receive sendgrid webhook and model you want to track the email state.
 The default controller name is Webhook and model name is EmailHistroy.
 You assgin the name you want or skip it.
+For example `rails generate sendgrid_webhook hook EmailLog`

 ```ruby
       class MessageMailer < ActionMailer::Base